About to take delivery of a new motorhome or want to plan a hitch free trip?

 Over to you…

-Got any tips for a first motorhome trip to share….or may be any unusual experiences?
+Got any tips for a first motorhome trip to share….or any unusual experiences?
 Please leave your comments in the box below.